raylee/tldr-sh-client/README.md

 If the location is not in $PATH, you need to specify the path to run it.

 ### Prerequisites
-coreutils, ncurses(tput), less, grep, unzip, curl / wget
+coreutils, less, grep, unzip, curl / wget

 ![tldr screenshot usage](tldr-usage.png?raw=true)